EU funds

 • Police cooperation, preventing and combating crime, and crisis management (ISF Police)

-Part of the ISF fund is managed by the Commission, which includes publishing calls for proposals on their website, while some calls for proposals are published by the Swedish Police, which is the designated managing authority in Sweden.
+The ISF fund is managed by both the Commission and each member state, which entail that the national police authorities in member states manage and allocate funding to actors in their country.
+Therefore, calls for proposals are published by both the Commission and the Swedish Police Authority, which is the designated managing authority for the ISF-fund in Sweden.

 Read more about the fund on the European Commission’s website